What is a contract for work?

 For freelancers, on the other hand, contracts for work are an opportunity to receive projects from companies and work on them with appropriate remuneration.
 In addition, they remain independent with contracts for work and labour and can plan their own work performance and the resources they use themselves.

 Contracts for work offer companies flexibility.
-They can align their operations with ongoing requirements and utilise additional resources via the work contracts if required.
-This also reduces the economic risk, as the contractor now assumes this risk and payment is only due once the work has been successfully completed.
+They can organise their operations to meet ongoing requirements and, if necessary, make use of additional resources via the work contracts.
+This is also accompanied by a reduction in economic risk, as the contractor now assumes this and payment is only due once the work has been successfully completed.

 It also simplifies payroll accounting for companies and saves costs by eliminating the need to pay social security contributions.
 In addition, regulations associated with the use of temporary labour can be avoided.